How Do Tattoos Work?

 Artists apply tattoo ink using a specialized mechanical machine operated by a foot pedal.
 These could have one or more needles (some machines use up to 35 needles).
 The machine works by pricking your skin.
 This can be between fifty and three thousand times per minute.

 Although it may feel like it’s going much deeper, it’s actually only penetrating one or two millimeters deep.
 As the needle pierces through the skin, ink is deposited into the dermis.
 This is the second layer of skin after the epidermis.

 The body recognizes that the skin is being damaged and responds accordingly.
 White blood cells are sent to the area to deal with the invasion of the skin.
-They work by trying to absorb the invading foreign bodies (ink in this case) and attempt to get rid of them via the bloodstream.
+They work by trying to absorb the invading foreign bodies (ink in this case) and attempt to get rid of it via the bloodstream.

 As you can see from this, ink is an important factor in that the pigment particles need to be right.
 Another important aspect is how far into the skin the ink goes.